 Man who paid former employee in oily pennies ordered to pay nearly $40K

 PEACHTREE CITY, Ga.
-(Atlanta News First) - A man who paid a former employee’s final paycheck in oily pennies has been ordered the pay the man and eight other former employees over $39,000.
+(WANF/Gray News) - A man who paid a former employee’s final paycheck in oily pennies has been ordered the pay the man and eight other former employees over $39,000.
+WANF reports.

 A consent judgment against Miles Walker and A OK Luxury Autoworks ordered the company to pay former employee Andreas Flaten and several other employees $19,967.09 in back wages as well as the same amount in “liquidated damages.”
 The total sum is $39,934.18.

 Walker paid Flaten’s final paycheck in nearly $1,000 in oily pennies in May 2021.
 In an interview with Atlanta News First at the time, Walker said “It doesn’t matter.
-He got paid, that’s all that matters.
-He’s a f*****g weenie for even bringing it up.”
+He got paid, that’s all that matters.”

 In addition to paying Flaten, A OK and Walker must remove “all photographs of and references to former employee Andreas Flaten, and is permanently enjoined from posting photographs of or references to Mr. Flaten on [their website] or any other website or social media site.”